suPAR in the General Population

 - Renal failure7

-Finally, a change towards a healthier lifestyle is associated with a suPAR decrease – and the resultant suPAR is predictive of outcome (mortality).
+Finally, a change towards a healthier lifestyle is associated with a decrease in suPAR levels – and the resultant suPAR is predictive of outcome (mortality).
 Hence, suPAR is not a death sentence – it is an early warning signal8.

 In the general population, the suPAR level is higher in females than in males; the suPAR levels in young healthy males and females are about 2.5 ng/mL and 3.0 ng/mL, respectively.
 The suPAR level increases slightly with age but, above all, it is affected by lifestyle and risk factors.
 Among lifestyle factors smoking is definitely the most important ‒ daily smoking is associated with an increase in suPAR of 1-1.5 ng/mL compared to non-smokers1–5,7,8.